Deep Sea Fishing in Panama City Beach: 7 Things to Know

 6. How to Plan

 It is smart to research fishing charters before you plan your trip to ensure availability and lock in your day for fishing.
-It is easy to find oceanfront lodging, like the Holiday Inn Resort Panama City Beach, which is a short drive from the marinas and within walking distance of the beach for your non-fishing time.
+It is easy to find excellent resorts and hotels just a short drive from the marinas and within walking distance of the beach for your non-fishing time.

 As you budget for your trip, be sure to plan ahead to tip the deep sea fishing charter deckhands.
 They want you to have a successful outing, and they work hard to make sure your day on the water is memorable.
 It is important to tip well, as that is a majority of their income, and the charters are an important part of the Panama City Beach experience.